 It’s hard not to fall in love with the university town of Cambridge.
 For those who love beauty, history and heritage, this is the place for you!
 What could be better than punting along the River Cam, a visit to the world famous Fitzwilliam Museum or admiring the amazing university colleges including Kings College Chapel?
 We at Tourist England offer a combination day trip that combines a visit to Cambridge with her sister town of Oxford, giving you the best of both worlds.

-Blenheim Palace is THE PLACE to go if you’re looking for one of the best country houses and estates in England.
-Blenheim was in fact the birthplace of Winston Churchill and is today a UNESCO World Heritage Site.
-Visitors love the beautiful interiors, fascinating Churchill exhibition and gorgeous landscape gardens, and you can visit this on our Blenheim Palace and Downton Abbey tour from London.
+Blenheim Palace is the place to go if you’re looking for one of the best country houses and estates in England.
+Blenheim was the birthplace of Winston Churchill and is today a UNESCO World Heritage Site.
+Visitors love the beautiful interiors, fascinating Churchill exhibition and gorgeous landscaped gardens.
+You can visit this on our Blenheim Palace and Downton Abbey tour from London.

 Leeds Castle was once nicknamed ‘the loveliest castle in the world’ for its jaw-dropping location set in the majestic English countryside surrounded by a moat.
 The castle boasts an impressive interior and wonderful landscaped gardens.

 16. Warwick Castle Day Trips from London:

 Warwick Castle is a great day trip to go on from London with kids.
 What’s unique about this really old castle is that it has been kitted out and tailoured made for children of all ages.
 That means there’s plenty of interactive activities, games, quizzes and fun for all the family.
 Highlights include the ‘Horrible Histories Maze’, Time Tower, Castle Dungeon and Trebuchet.

 17. St Albans